codeigniter4/CodeIgniter4/user_guide_src/source/libraries/typography.rst

 Typography
 ##########

-The Typography libary contains static functions that help your format text in semantically relevant ways.
+The Typography libary contains methods that help your format text in semantically relevant ways.

 *******************